limcheekin/limcheekin/README.md

 Hi there, I'm Lim Chee Kin 👋<p align="center"><i>Senior Tech Lead, AI Engineer, and Solution Architect passionate about Open-Source AI and Data Sovereignty.</i></p>

 ### 👨‍💻 About Me
 I am a Senior Tech Lead, AI Engineer, and Solution Architect with over 25 years of experience in the software industry.
 My passion lies in building and leading teams to deliver advanced software solutions, with a recent intensive focus on Open-Source AI, Local AI Infrastructure, and Data Sovereignty.
-I am deeply committed to driving innovation through privacy-preserving and democratized AI, particularly for mobile-first web applications.
+I am deeply committed to driving innovation through privacy-preserving and democratized AI, particularly for mobile-first applications.

 ### 📊 My GitHub Stats & Trophies
 <p align="center">